A journal for practitioners of Chinese medicine

 Jason D. Robertson

 E.A.M.P., author of Applied Channel Theory in Chinese Medicine (Eastland Press, 2008) and teacher at the Seattle Institute of Oriental Medicine

 “There are not many journals in English that I would consider ‘must reading’ for everyone who is serious about practicing East Asian medicine —The Lantern from Australia is certainly one of them.”

-The Lantern is produced in Melbourne, Australia, by Bettina Brill, Steve Clavey, and Michael Ellis.
+The Lantern is produced in Melbourne, Australia, by Steve Clavey, Bettina Brill, Chris Flanagan and Michael Ellis

 We have a range of articles downloadable as PDFs free of charge (including a number in the Scholarly Resources archive).
 Visit our free downloads page for one-click downloads that do not require a login.